readbeyond/aeneas/README.md

-The pure Python code for computing the MFCCs `aeneas/mfcc.py` is a verbatim copy from the
+The pure Python code for computing the MFCCs `aeneas/mfcc.py` is a modified version from the
 [CMU Sphinx3 project](http://cmusphinx.sourceforge.net/).
 See [licenses/sphinx3.txt](https://raw.githubusercontent.com/readbeyond/aeneas/master/licenses/sphinx3.txt) for details.